New video interview series, Solutionary Perspectives.

 Eventually our objectives and approach evolved.
 Our podcast became a virtual listening platform designed to support, and spread the word about, stakeholder-led campaigns.

-Our online discussions were followed by three practical forms designed to further connect people for moving forward immediately on an issue: comprehensive resource pages, community-based workshops, and street actions.
+Our online discussions were followed by three practical forms designed to be of use to others: comprehensive resource pages, community-based workshops, and street actions.

 Co-produced with Justice 4 Families Grace Bauer and Ella Baker Center’s Zachary Norris.
 This two-part podcast featured: Justice For Families, Youth Justice Coalition, Baltimore Algebra Project, Friends and Families of Louisiana’s Incarcerated Children, Families and Allies of Virginia’s Youth, Albert Cobarubbias Justice Project, Campaign to end the New Jim Crow, and more.
 (Photo credits: Backbone Campaign & Baltimore Algebra Project)